 “So what do we do?”

-“You do like my friends Rick and Carl.
-Rick went on to a third-rate medical school in the Caribbean when none of the U.S. schools would have him, and Carl turned into a sadistic U.S. Marshall.
+“You do like my friends Richard and Carl.
+Richard went on to a third-rate medical school in the Caribbean when none of the U.S. schools would have him, and Carl turned into a sadistic U.S. Marshall.
 Two very savvy guys.”

 “What was their solution?”